aakkssqq/MaxAccount/README.md

 Video 4 GroupBy: https://youtu.be/8-WMIX3LwjA

-Video 5 Compare different between Distinct and GroupBy : Coming soon
+Video 5 Crosstab : Coming soon

-Video 6 Crosstab : Coming soon
+Video 6 ReverseCrosstab : Coming soon

-Video 7 Compare different between Crosstab and GroupBy : Coming soon

-Video 8 JoinTable : Coming soon
+Video 7 JoinTable : Coming soon

-Video 9 ComputeColumn : Coming soon
+Video 8 ComputeColumn : Coming soon

-Video 10 Compare different between JoinTable and ComputeColumn : Coming soon
+Video 9 Compare different between JoinTable and ComputeColumn : Coming soon

-Video 11 and after are planning in progress.
+Video 10 and after are planning in progress.

 Relevent data and rule files will be uploaded to the folder "UseCase" of this repository.